rizdaprasetya/Raw-Domain-Extension-Price/README.md

 ### Disclaimer & Credits

-- By "we","us", or "our" I refer to my own self (not a collective "we"), because it is for my personal use.
+- By "we," "us," or "our," I refer to myself (not a collective "we"), as this repository is for my personal use.
-- This repo is mainly for my own personal use.
-Hosted here so I can easily access it.
-No one is guaranteeing anything.
-I don't mean any harm/mis-use to the underlying source of info.
+- This repository is primarily for my personal use, hosted here for easy access.
+No guarantees are made.
+I do not intend any harm or misuse of the underlying sources of information.
-- I don't know about the accuracy any of the info provided.
+- I cannot vouch for the accuracy of any of the provided information.
 It is provided as-is.
-- This repo was inspired & took a lot of useful info from this (now removed repo): `https://github.com/judge2020/Actual-Domain-Prices/`
+- This repository was inspired by and borrowed a lot of useful information from this (now removed) repository: [judge2020/Actual-Domain-Prices](https://github.com/judge2020/Actual-Domain-Prices).

 # Outdated Stuff